muh2k/rocket-league/README.md

 And your owner id in the OWNER_PARAMETER

-#this bot was created by Muh2k and will continue to be developed
+#this bot was created by Muh2k and will not continue to be developed